Skip to content

 Notifications

-The integration page allow you to create new integration and modify or delete the existing ones.
+The integrations page allows you to create new integrations and modify or delete existing ones.

-You can create new Integration with the + Integration button.
-The first thing to do on the create new integration is to select the type of integration you need:
+You can create a new integration with the + Integration button.
+The first thing to do when creating a new integration is to select the type of integration you need:

-Finally you need to write the name of your integration who will be used to create notification rule.
-If you want to create a new notification rule with this integration go to notifications page.
+Finally, you need to enter the name of your integration, which will be used to create a notification rule.
+If you want to create a new notification rule with this integration, go to the notifications page.
 Once done click the Create button.
 Your new integration is added at the end of the list.
 It is enabled by default.

 You can enable or disable an integration with the toggle button.
-The 2 small icons on the right allow you to edit or delete an integration.
+The two small icons on the right let you edit or delete an integration.

 On this page you can see the notifications that you have configured.

-Bleemeo creates a default notification that notify you by email of all errors.
+Bleemeo creates a default notification that notifies you by email of all errors.

 default notification